-6 The Grand Challenges
+6 The grand challenges

-In this section, we first describe how we identified the Grand Challenges, and then we introduce them.
+In this section, we first describe how we identified the grand challenges, and then we introduce them.

-670 6.1 Methodology for identifying the Grand Challenges
+6.1 Methodology for identifying the grand challenges

-The Grand Challenges for the digitalisation of wind energy were identified by:
+The grand challenges for the digitalisation of wind energy were identified by

-- 1. Consideration of the conclusions from the previous sections of this paper. - 2.
-Further stakeholder data collection, including (a) data sharing interviews and (b) diversity in wind energy. - 3.
-Combination of findings from steps (1) and (2). - These steps are described in more detail below.
+- 1. consideration of the conclusions from the previous sections of this paper; - 2. further stakeholder data collection, including (a) data sharing interviews and (b) diversity in wind energy; - 3. a combination of findings from steps (1) and (2).

+These steps are described in more detail below.

-Step 1: Consideration of previous conclusions
+6.1.1 Step 1: consideration of previous conclusions

-The conclusions from the previous sections of this paper that are relevant for identifying the Grand Challenges include:
+The conclusions from the previous sections of this paper that are relevant for identifying the grand challenges include the following.

-Data: A data management policy concerning the way data are collected and stored and preserved is crucial for getting the right data to the right users within an organisation and data sharing amongst organisations.
+- Data.
+A data management policy concerning the way data are collected and stored and preserved is crucial for getting the right data to the right users within an organisation and data sharing amongst organisations.
 The measurement and storage of data that can be used to make business decisions can be time-consuming and expensive, and new methods and systems are required.
 To utilise data effectively for the digital transformation, it needs to be FAIR.
 The large amount of data involved in digitalisation means that new, efficient storage systems and agreed-upon metadata standards are required.
 New innovations such as federated learning and privacy-preserving machine learning are required to reduce the required computational power of data analytics applied to big data.
-Services such as user authentication, permissions management, intrusion detection will be essential for safe and reliable operation of the system.

-- Culture: The digital future will be dynamic, with an unpredictable mixture of actors and technologies.
+Services such as user authentication, permissions management, and intrusion detection will be essential for safe and reliable operation of the system. - Culture.
+The digital future will be dynamic, with an unpredictable mixture of actors and technologies.
 Innovation will happen in unexpected places and will take unexpected forms.
-The new processes and ways of working required for successful implementation of the digital transformation need to be fully adopted by people within organisations. - Coopetition: The successful transformation of new findings based on data analytics into new products, processes, and business can only happen if research institutes, funding bodies, and industry partners actively come together to bridge the commercialisation valley of death.
+The new processes and ways of working required for the successful implementation of the digital transformation need to be fully adopted by people within organisations. - Coopetition.
+The successful transformation of new findings based on data analytics into new products, processes, and business can only happen if research institutes, funding bodies, and industry partners actively come together to bridge the commercialisation valley of death.
 This could be achieved through new digitalisation strategies.
 There will be very few, if any, vertical solutions that directly connect the user with the hardware.
 Instead, most interactions will be between one layer and the next.
 Standards about interaction between and within different layers will be required to avoid market fragmentation.
-This will require a competitive, but collaborative, community. - 695 Considering the conclusions from the previous sections of this paper allows us to make two further observations relevant for identifying the Grand Challenges.
+This will require a competitive, but collaborative, community.

+Considering the conclusions from the previous sections of this paper allows us to make two further observations relevant for identifying the grand challenges.
 The first is that, despite the issues identified in the stakeholder interviews and in this paper, the digitalisation of wind energy is already progressing.
 Some organisations have made progress in adopting it for parts or all of their businesses.
 Evidently, the challenges identified by the survey and expert elicitation can be mitigated, and the technical solutions required for digitalisation must exist.
-Therefore, "the future is already here it's just not very evenly distributed" 700 (attributed to William Gibson, possibly apocryphal).
+Therefore, "the future is already here - it's just not very evenly distributed" (attributed to William Gibson, possibly apocryphal).
 The second observation is that, because of its cyclical and transitional nature, the process of digitalisation will never be complete.

-Step 2(a): Data sharing interviews
+6.1.2 Step 2(a): data sharing interviews